Handling dental emergencies

 - Transport the tooth by placing it between your cheek and gums, or wrap it in a clean cloth or gauze soaked in milk or saline (salt water) solution.
 Keeping the tooth moist can increase the chance of re-implantation.1

 If your tooth is pushed inward or outward, try to reposition it using the tip of your finger to apply very light pressure.
 (Do not force the tooth into its socket.)
 Contact your dentist as soon as possible.
 On the way to the dental office, stabilize the tooth and hold it in place with a moist tissue or gauze.

 Chipped or fractured teeth can sometimes be repaired with prompt dental care.
 If you chip or fracture a tooth:

 - If the tooth is chipped, try to find the missing piece and place it in a moist cloth or baggie with a few drops of water or saliva.
 (If kept in good condition, it may be possible to reattach it.)2

 - Rinse your mouth with warm water and keep it clean until you reach the dentist.
 Treatment will vary depending on the severity of the damage – from smoothing out a chipped area to bonding with a tooth-colored material or placing a crown on the tooth.
 If there has been damage to the tooth's nerve, root canal therapy may be necessary as well.

 Soft tissue injury

-If the tongue, lips or cheeks are bitten, cut or punctured, there may be bleeding.
-Apply firm pressure to the injured area with gauze or a clean cloth.
+- If your tongue, lips or cheeks are bitten, cut or punctured, there may be bleeding.
+To stop blood flow, apply firm pressure to the injured area with gauze or a clean cloth.
 If the bleeding does not stop within 15 minutes, contact your dentist or physician immediately.
 Stitches may be necessary to close the wound.